TheWindowsSlayer/dotfiles/README.md

 # dotfiles by rom, the windows slayer

-my desktop is "generic", not is exotic because i don't have time to switch your components...
+my desktop is "generic", not is "exotic" because i don't have time to switch your components...

 ![thatscreenshot](thatscreenshot.png "thatscreenshot")